RoSE Committee Applications Now Open!

 We encourage applications from statistics education researchers (and practitioners with an interest in research/scholarship) from all over the world, at any career stage (from undergraduate to Professor), and of any demographic.

-Experience or a strong interest in social media (especially for academic purposes)
+Experience or a strong interest in social media marketing (especially for academic purposes)

 Excellent written communication skills